Zikri-Rmdhn/Big-Data-Final-Project/README.md

 ---

+### Presentation & Storytelling
+In the presentation, we structured our work as a **data storytelling exercise**.
+We began by introducing the goal of the project and providing an overview of the dataset, including its main features.
+Next, we explained the steps we took in **EDA, preprocessing, and feature engineering**, highlighting the transformations applied to make the dataset more informative.
+We then presented the **clustering methods** we applied, followed by the results.
+I specifically described the characteristics of each cluster by analyzing the top songs within them and linking these to particular genres and feature patterns.
+Finally, we compared the results of all three methods and concluded which one produced the most coherent and meaningful playlist.
+This process not only showcased our technical workflow but also allowed us to practice **communicating insights effectively through data storytelling**.

+---

 📌 *This project was developed as part of our **Big Data course final project**.*

 [^1]: For more details, please refer to our [full project report](https://github.com/Zikri-Rmdhn/Big-Data-Final-Project/blob/main/Final%20Project%20Report.pdf).